idflores/ethereum-example/README.md

 ## Proof-of-Concept
 The purpose of the enclosing repository is to prove to myself deep understanding of the concepts above.
 Consequently, I performed the following test and created both an Ethereum example contract and example ÐApp.

-### Example Contract
+### Example Contract - Savings
 An offline version of Ethereum's [Remix](https://remix.ethereum.org) was used to compile and execute in a test environment the example contract.
 The test was performed using *JavaScript VM* environment supplied by Remix with Google Chrome as the host browser.
 Details can be found in [Development Environment](#development-environment).

-The example contract, _**Savings**_, is a simple implementation of a Ether savings account.
+The example contract, [_**Savings**_](contracts/Savings.sol), is a simple implementation of an Ether savings account.
 It was designed to be instantiated with an Ether amount and solely accessible by the contract creator.
 The `deposit()` and `withdrawal()` functions are present for obvious utility and care was taken to prevent a "double dipping" vulnerability which can occur if a request is made to withdrawal multiple times before the transaction has complete execution.
 The source code can be found at [contracts/savings.sol](docs/savings.sol).

 ![](README_assets/Remix-Savings-Contract.png)

-### Example ÐApp
+### Example ÐApp - Aquarium Shop
-[under development]
+The example ÐApp, [_**Aquarium Shop**_](dapps/aquarium-shop) was used to demonstrate how a business might use a decentralized application to implemement an Ether point-of-sale system.
+The [AquariumShop.sol](dapps/aquarium-shop/contracts/AquariumShop.sol) file actually has 2 contracts developed with the following ability:
++ AquariumShop
+  + `buy()` - allows purchase of items from the shop and stores the Ether in the contract
+  + `layaway()` - generates a new smart contract that allows payments over time
+  + `withdrawal()` - allows *only* the shop owner to withdrawal Ether from the contract to his own account
++ Layaway
+  + `makePayment()` - allows customer to make a payment to the contract and automatically deducts from the payoff amount

+It should be noted that there are plenty of other ways this ÐApp can be implemented.
+The developer must decide, for instance, how much they would like the Smart Contract to handle.
+Arguably, the Smart Contract could handle most operations in this Proof-of-Concept including even the database of customers.
+But doing this, we begin to experience large overhead when considering the Ether fees necessary to execute and maintain such a Smart Contract.
+This inherently implies that smart contracts may not be advantageous in all applications.
+Consequently, this Proof-of-Concept was developed to demonstrate a harmony between centralized and decentralized operations and their respective advantages.

 ## Development Environment
 + MacOS High Sierra v10.13.2